erikwilliamsa/skevbot/readme.md

 ### Chat Environment Variables

 - CHANNEL -  This is the channel you'll connect to in chat to monitor.
+This is a required variable.

 The following is only needed if you want to connect to your chat as a non anonymous user.